feature-flow/twotieredkanban/BUILDING.rst

     to end in ``demo/index.html``.

   If you're using Firefox or Safari
-    The browsers don't seem to work correctly, so you'll want to host the demo files with a web server.
+    The browsers don't seem to work correctly with ``file://`` urls, so you'll want to host the demo files with a web server.
 You can use the express server.
 See express/README.rst

     We're mostly developing with Chrome.
 There are a number of problems using other browsers at this point.